ESA-Datalabs/llm-usage-astronomy/README.md

 }
 ```

-If you wish to cite the non-reviewed version (v1), you can get the one from arXiv.
+If you wish to cite the non-reviewed version (v1), you can get the one from arXiv: https://arxiv.org/abs/2406.17324
-arXiv link: https://arxiv.org/abs/2406.17324 (conference proceedings forthcoming)

 ```bibtex
 @misc{astarita2024delvingutilisationchatgptscientific,